7sedam7/perec.nvim/README.md

   - You can query TASKS (`FROM MD_TASKS('<PEREC_DIR>')`)
 - There is a live render of queryies withinr Markdown files if in ``` krafna ``` code block.
   - If cells are "too wide" they will be folded to the next line.
 Default is 80 characters, but can be changed in options. (`defaults: { max_width = 80 }`)
+  - If result of a query is a table with 2 columns from which first one is "checked", it will render todo list with checkboxes instead of the table.
+(Folding is still applied)
 - If FROM is not specified, default is `FROM FORNTMATTER_DATA('<PEREC_DIR>')`.

 ## Installation with Plugin Managers